HG G-98830 / HG G-98835

 Photo antenna HG G-98830YA

 2-dim.
-Positioning and Identification Antenna with CAN / CANopen® / soon Profinet®
+Positioning and Identification Antenna with CAN/CANopen® or PROFINET®

 Overview